 Train your cat to get up and move around.
 You can do this by offering your cat some treats or rewards after exercise.
 Make your cat get up and work for the treat, and make each of them count.
 Place a treat at the end of each exercise goal.
 Keep them on top of a tower to get him to climb up.
 You can also toss it across the floor as he rolls to it.
 Make him nimble across the floor as he chases his favorite toy with the treat in it.
 Exercise activities should be those that require your cat to use more energy.
 It will prevent your cat from lazing around all day and popping down just about anywhere.

 Read more: Best Canned Cat Food For Weight Gain

 2. Keep them interested in toys:

-Cats love colourful looking toys as it captivates and keeps their interest for long.
-You could get new toys or choose one from his favourite collections.
+Cats love colorful looking toys as it captivates and keeps their interest for long.
+You could get new toys or choose one from his favorite collections.
 Keep your cat focused by getting him a toy that he loves to play with and keeps him interested.
-However, give some thought to whether the toy is safe to play.
+However, give some thought to whether the toy is safe to play with.
 The toy should be tempting enough to lure him from just lying around.
 Avoid using toys that might pose a threat or place your cat in a dangerous situation.
 Avoid using string toys and those with small particles that can be swallowed and lead to choking.

 3. Set the right environment for exercising: